-The tourism ontology mapping task achieved higher precision than the product catalogue task at all recall levels.
-There are several possible explanations for the difference.
-First, the number of instances of the product catalogues is smaller than that of the tourism ontologies.
-The feature vectors generated by a larger instance set will have a better chance to capture and condense the terms that differentiate one concept from others.
-More accurate feature vectors will in turn boost the accuracy of the mappings.
-Second, the documents used in the two tasks have different characteristics.
-In the product domain, there exist a fair amount of technical terms, proper nouns and acronyms (for instance, "15inch", "Thinkpad", "LCD", etc.).
+- First, the number of instances of the product catalogues is smaller than that of the tourism ontologies.
+As a result, the feature vectors generated by a larger instance set will have a better chance to capture and condense the terms that differentiate one concept from others.
+More accurate feature vectors will in turn boost the accuracy of the mappings. - Second, the documents used in the two tasks have different characteristics.
+In the product domain, there exist a fair amount of technical terms, proper nouns and acronyms (for instance, "15inch", "Thinkpad", "LCD", etc.) in the product descriptions.
 Lacking of special means to treat these special terms hampers the system from generating high quality feature vectors.
 In contrast, in the tourism domain, the documents contain far much less specific technical terms or proper nouns.